CodzHorizon/X-Page-Clone/README.md

 # 🐦 X-Page-Clone

-A front-end clone of the X (formerly Twitter) homepage built with HTML, CSS, and JavaScript.
+A front-end clone of the X (formerly Twitter) homepage built with HTML And Tailwind CSS.
 It mimics the design and layout of X’s user interface for educational and portfolio purposes.

 🔗 **Live Demo**: [CodzHorizon.github.io/X-Page-Clone](https://CodzHorizon.github.io/X-Page-Clone/)